Poor audio quality is typically a result of the following:

 - The feed is un-grounded and results in a constant hum during your broadcast.

 1. Check the physical connections.
 Make sure all of the cables are properly seated.
 Also, make sure that the cables are in the proper jacks.
-The blue jack is for L/R line-in and should be your first choice.
+The blue jack on a PC is usually for L/R line-in and should be your first choice.
 The pink jack is a mic in and the green is a line-out (used for headphones or speakers).

 2. Sound levels may also affect the quality.
 You want the volume in the encoder (computer) turned up relatively high.
-It is easier to manage sound levels from the board instead of the encoder.
-You also do not want an extremely loud signal from the board being pushed to the encoder because the encoder's volume is too low.
+It is easier to manage sound levels from your sound system rather than the encoder.
+You also do not want an extremely loud or powerful signal from the board being pushed to the encoder because the encoder's volume is too low.
 This will cause static, feedback, or a crackling noise.

 4. The last step would be to try new wires or a different soundboard.
 It is pretty rare for a soundboard or wire to go bad, but does happen.